kowainik/org/style-guide.md

     ]
 ```

-If function definition doesn't fit the line limit then align multiple lines
+If a function definition doesn't fit the line limit then align multiple lines
 according to the same separator like `::`, `=>`, `->`.

 ```haskell